SMNIK/smnik/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.6.3 =
+* Improved page loading speed by optimizing code handling gettext
+* Improved page loading speed when Query Monitor plugin is active
+* Fixed internal links not being translated when using Do not translate certain paths feature
+* Fixed trp-gettext wrappings on Query Monitor strings
+* Fixed flag for Hindi and Punjabi (India) languages

 = 2.6.2 =
 * Fixed absolute paths not working in the Exclude Paths From Translation option
 * Fixed Pencil icon displayed in wrong positions on WP Forms in the Translation Editor